MattDodsonEnglish/docs/readme.md

 ![Krabi Ghost Theme Changing Colors with CSS Variables](https://d33wubrfki0l68.cloudfront.net/f198fd98d9ad212631534236ecc9e2ab3bd7df50/025d6/images/docs/ghost/krabi/color-variables-change.png)

-The color brand is used for buttons, links color, and link hovers.
+The variable `--color-brand` is used for buttons, links, and link hovers.
 In the above example, we changed the color to be `red`.
 You can override this for any other variable.

 If, for example, you want to add a color that's not in the available theme variables, or add another style to a new element, you can create a new